 |Nice hats...their binary opposites wear 'mature' clothing.|

 The absences are fairly routine, but still worth highlighting: homosexual or disabled characters, with the main cast all caucasian.
-Remember, the constant repetition of 'able-bodied', caucasian, heterosexual etc creates a normative effect, though we do get an interesting mix of stereotypes and countertypes here, not least with the unusual single-parent family.
+Remember, the constant repetition of 'able-bodied', caucasian, heterosexual etc creates a normative effect, though we do get an interesting mix of stereotypes and countertypes here, not least with the unusual (for the times) single-parent family.

 Representations of age, gender and social class are all notable.